 Washing your face sounds like the simplest of all beauty tasks.
 I mean, you've only been doing it your entire life.
 You work up a lather, splash with some water, and then dry off with a towel.
 What's the big deal?

-Surprisingly, a lot of things can go wrong.
+Surprisingly, a lot of things can go wrong:

 The whole point of cleansing is to remove any dirt, makeup, sunscreen and excess oil that has accumulated on your skin, and to prepare it to receive other skin treatments (such as serums and moisturizers).

-So just what, exactly, is the right way to wash your face?
+Then what's the right way to wash your face?
 I recommend following these steps: